If your member firm has failed, you may have some of the questions below. Click on the question for more information.

 Insolvency Official - generally, a trustee in bankruptcy or receiver appointed by a court to take over the administration of the insolvent member firm.

-CIPF - works to ensure that property being held for you by a member firm at the time of its insolvency is given back to you, within certain limits.
+Canadian Investor Protection Fund (CIPF) - works to ensure that property being held for you by a member firm at the time of its insolvency is given back to you, within certain limits.
 CIPF does not guarantee or protect the value of a security.